 - - -

 On second thought, maybe they should turn back.
 Laura didn’t know if she could handle her mother in such obvious discomfort for much longer.
-Every time Yasmin grunted or growled or muttered some sequence of words that sounded nice enough but might as well have been a swear, Laura winced just a little bit harder.
+Every time Yasmin grunted or muttered some sequence of words that sounded nice enough but might as well have been a swear, Laura winced just a little bit harder.
 She had always felt others’ pain acutely, the same as she felt their joy.
 She had closer bonds with strangers than many couples had with one another.

 Either Isaac didn’t notice Yasmin’s suffering or didn’t want to, for after the break, he didn’t say anything more.
 Or maybe he was scared, and not of the fall.